Hawkeye provides a wide range of services to help you succeed. Below is a brief list of the many services offered at Hawkeye.

 Whether you’re sick, managing a chronic health condition, or working toward a healthier lifestyle, Hawkeye’s Student Health Clinic can help.
 Our staff includes an advanced nurse practitioner and a mental health counselor.
 All students are eligible, and dependent children of students may use the Student Health Clinic.
 Health insurance is not required to receive care and fees for services are minimal or no cost.

 Hawkeye is committed to helping all qualified students succeed, including those with disabilities.
-The Student Disability Services special needs coordinator helps students determine their eligibility and, if appropriate, access the services that will best support their educational goals.
+The Student Accessibility Services coordinator helps students determine their eligibility and, if appropriate, access the services that will best support their educational goals.
 In addition, Iowa Vocational Rehabilitation Services works with individuals with disabilities who want to become employed.
 Eligible students can receive services such as tutoring, counseling, and assistive technologies.